 The Group has various functional currencies, no information about the foreign exchange gains or losses by a specific currency is available.
-For the years ended 31 December 2020 and 2019, the foreign exchange gains or losses on monetary financial assets and financial liabilities were NT\$16,644 thousand and NT\$18,415 thousand, respectively.
+For the years ended 31 December 2021 and 2020, the foreign exchange losses on monetary financial assets and financial liabilities amounted to NT\$20,590 thousand and NT\$16,644 thousand, respectively.

-10. Financial Asset Transfer Information
+10. Financial asset transfer information